Web Tracker

 emtv2.stop();

-Best practice for GDPR
+Best Practice for GDPR

 <script type="application/javascript" src="https://develop.emarketeer.com/public/scripts/t.js"></script>